-Whilst there has been some increase in the overall level of Vhi Insurance's operational risk component, the nature of the risk has not changed significantly and Vhi Insurance believes cyber-attack, data protection and operational resilience are risk areas that continue to merit attention.
-As a result, Vhi Insurance continues to implement plans to address potential risk increases in these areas.
-Managing operational risks extends to the services Vhi gets from third parties and takes account of the high degree of change in our business.
+Whilst there has been some increase in the overall level of Vhi Insurance's operational risk component, the nature of the risk has not changed significantly and Vhi Insurance believes cyber-attack, data protection, 3rd party suppliers and operational resilience are risk areas that continue to merit attention.
+As a result, Vhi Insurance continues to implement plans to address potential risk increases in these areas taking account of the high degree of change in our business.

-Vhi Insurance monitor incidents and near misses in relation to all operational risks.
-Vhi Insurance assesses the adequacy and effectiveness of controls in place to provide assurances regarding the effectiveness of the operating environment and business continuity plans and undertake stress and scenario testing.
+Vhi Insurance monitor incidents and near misses in relation to all operational risks and assesses the adequacy and effectiveness of controls in place to provide assurances regarding the effectiveness of the operating environment and business continuity plans and undertake stress and scenario testing.